 (A) All development, including clearing and grading activities, shall consider conservation of existing specimen and protected trees.
 Where such trees exist, flexible approaches such as adjustment to placement of buildings and paved surfaces and location of utilities may be permitted by the Village Planner to preserve them.
 The conservation of existing trees that do not conflict with the placement of buildings, drives, walks, patios, or other site amenities is encouraged.
+Qualifying trees shall be healthy trees three 3) inches in diameter four and one half (4 1⁄2) feet above the ground or larger.
+A minimum of four (4) qualifying trees for a single family dwelling zoning districts R-5, R-8, R-10 sites, eight (8) qualifying trees for R-15, R-20 R-30 sites and sixteen (16) trees for R-210 sites shall be saved and protected during construction.
+If the site does not have enough qualifying trees to meet this standard then one (1) three inch (3") caliper tree shall be installed for each tree the site does not contain.
 A tree survey shall be submitted with an application for development approval that identifies all protected, heritage and specimen trees in accordance with Section 9.5.
 Part 1.